Case study 2

 The existing product was not worth saving.

-I spent approximately two weeks conducting a UX and UI audit of the existing prototype.
+I spent two weeks conducting a UX and UI audit of the existing prototype.
 The technical lead ran a technical audit in parallel.
-What we found was significant.
 Basic interaction issues, accumulated UX and UI debt and a codebase carrying the weight of its development history.

 The recommendation was to start from scratch rather than build further on what existed.
 The Foresight team had already invested meaningful budget in the prototype.
 Starting over was not the answer they had come for.
 The audit findings made the case clearly and they agreed without resistance.